This tutorial applies to Porsche Cayenne Turbo models 9Y0/9YA/9YB/9Y3.

 - When the oil stops draining from the bottom, replace oil filter

-- Move the two turbo lines straddling the filter housing to either side.
+- Move aside the two soft lines from the turbo straddling the filter housing.

 - Loosen and remove oil filter cap using 32mm filter wrench